 INTP and INFP Relationships: Compatibility, Love, and Friendship

-The INTP and INFP personality types are both intuitive types that can use their strong sense of self to help each other grow.
+The INTP and INFP personality types are intuitive and can use their strong sense of self to help each other grow.
 INFPs can learn to trust through healthy relationships with INTPs that can achieve personal growth while increasing emotional integrity.

-INTPs (Introverted, Intuitive, Thinking and Perceiving) and INFPs (Introverted, Intuitive, Feeling and Perceiving) are both independent thinkers, intellectually oriented, and very imaginative.
+INTPs (Introverted, Intuitive, Thinking, and Perceiving) and INFPs (Introverted, Intuitive, Feeling, and Perceiving) are independent, intellectually oriented, and imaginative thinkers.
 They can also be socially challenged — they don’t care for crowds and need personal space and downtime to recharge.
 Still, both tend to do well in their careers because of their deep commitment and work ethic.

-In spite of their similarities, these personality types do interact with the world differently.
+Despite their similarities, these personality types interact with the world differently.
 An INTP attacks all issues with a strictly logical interpretation.
-An INFP tends to base their decisions and opinions on emotions.
+An INFP tends to base its decisions and opinions on emotions.
 INTPs are more open-minded and willing to consider endless permutations of possibilities.

 INFPs, on the other hand, have a strict set of personal values that are largely immutable.
 INFPs are idealistic and optimistic, known for having their heads in the clouds.
 INTPs are more realistic and fact-based in their approach.